andrewplummer/Sugar/CAUTION.md

 - Level: Moderate
   - `Object.isObject` will now no longer return true for class instances for the same reasons listed above.
 This also was intended behavior but was defective.

+- Level: Moderate
+  - `Array.sortBy` now performs a natural sort by default.
+This means numbers (any consecutive numbers, so this will include currency formatting, etc.) will sort as numbers, (2 before 100).
+If you don't want this behavior, set the flag `Array.AlphanumericSortNatural` to `false`.

 - Level: Minor
   - Enumerable methods on object will now coerce primitive types.
 This means that `Object.findAll('foo')` will now treat `'foo'` as `new String('foo')`.
 This is reversed from the previous behavior which would error on primitive types and coerce objects to primitive types where possible.